devstet/devstet/README.md

 Focusing on my stack for the time being, but always open to new technologies and opportunities.

-When I'm not coding, I like playing video games and watching films!
 ```

 <details>
 <summary>Stack</summary>
 <br>